geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-edr.md

                   mimetype: application/x-netcdf
 ```

-Save the configuration and restart docker compose.
+Save the configuration and restart Docker Compose.
 Navigate to `http://localhost:5000/collections` to evaluate whether the new dataset has been published.

 At first glance, the `icoads-sst` collection appears as a normal OGC API - Coverages collection.
 Let's look a bit closer at the colleciton description: